sebanc/brunch-toolchain/README.md

 Chromebrew is a package manager, you can create a toolchain with it by installing all the necessary packages but I needed to have one more adapted to my use.

 So that's all there is ?
-Not necessarily, this might be the first step to include more features in ChromeOS but we are not there yet...
+Not necessarily, the first project based on the brunch-toolchain is brioche: https://github.com/sebanc/brioche

 ## Install instructions